sangamesh4514/Redis-Stream/README.md

 #Typescript with redis to publish items to REDIS STREAM

-yarn run install /n
+#yarn run install

-Run "docker-compose up to start redis on docker.
+#Run "docker-compose up to start redis on docker.
-Yarn run dev
+#Yarn run dev

 Add a dummy.ts file with an array full of items to pulish to Redis stream.